mdn/content/files/en-us/mozilla/add-ons/webextensions/api/scripting/registeredcontentscript/index.md

 - `matches`{{optional_inline}}
   - : `string`.
 Array of the pages this content script is injected into.
 Must be specified for {{WebExtAPIRef("scripting.registerContentScripts()")}}.
 - `persistAcrossSessions`{{optional_inline}}
   - : `boolean`.
 Specifies if this content script persists into future sessions.
-Defaults to `false`.
-This is NOT supported.
+Defaults to `true`.
+Firefox does currently not support persistent scripts yet ({{bug("1751436")}}), so this flag must be set to false to register non-persistent scripts.
 - `runAt`{{optional_inline}}
   - : {{WebExtAPIRef("extensionTypes.RunAt")}}.
 Specifies when JavaScript files are injected into the web page.
 The default value is `document_idle`.